codytheroux96/mlb-scores/README.md

 - **Specify a Date:** Fetch scores for any valid date in YYYY-MM-DD format (e.g., `2023-10-28`).

 ---

+## Commands

+- `mlb-scores today` to display MLB scores from today
+- `mlb-scores yesterday` to display MLB scores from yesterday
+- `mlb-scores YYYY-MM-DD` to display MLB scores from a specified date

+---

 ## Acknowledgments 🙏
 - Thanks to [Charm](https://charm.sh) for their excellent CLI tools.